Note

 Scheduling a job to an individual crew member affects the availability of the entire crew.

 Assign a single requirement to the crew resource type to create a booking for the entire crew using the schedule board or schedule assistant.
-If you assign a single requirement to a single crew member, only that single resource gets a booking.
+If you assign a requirement to a single crew member instead of the crew, only that resource gets a booking.

-- The booking falls within the From Date and the To Date configured for the bookable resource group belonging to the crew member.
+- The booking falls within the From Date and the To Date configured for the crew member's bookable resource group.

-- There are work hours configured for the crew member on the day of the booking and the booking falls within those work hours.
+- Work hours are configured for the crew member on the booking day, and the booking falls within those work hours.

 Note

-When you select and book a crew, the booking for each crew member relates to the requirement that they match.
-It also relates to the requirement group.
-The crew resource gets a booking too, so you can manage the crew as a single unit.
+The booking for each crew member relates to the requirement that they match and to the requirement group.
+The crew resource also gets a booking so you can manage the crew as a single unit.

 Note